yutsuki3/riverpod_devtools/packages/riverpod_devtools/README.md

     **Note:** This package is currently in early development.

-2. Wrap your `ProviderScope` with `RiverpodDevToolsObserver` (if manual setup is needed, though future versions might automate this via `riverpod_generator` or similar hooks).

-    Currently, you just need to install the package.
-The DevTools extension will automatically be detected by Flutter DevTools.

-    *To enable logging in the extension, add the observer:*
+2. Add `RiverpodDevToolsObserver` to your `ProviderScope`:

+    While the DevTools extension is automatically detected, you **must** add the observer to enable communication between your app and the DevTools.

     ```dart
+    import 'package:flutter_riverpod/flutter_riverpod.dart';
+    import 'package:riverpod_devtools/riverpod_devtools.dart';

     void main() {
       runApp(
         ProviderScope(